major196512/vistem/vistem/config/defaults/model/README.md

     - `IOU_THRESHOLDS`(List[float]) : Labeling points from IOUs between anchors and ground-truth bounding box.

     - `IOU_LABELS`(List[float]) : Labeling values from IOU_THRESHOLDS to clarify if a candidate is positive, negative or ignore label.

+    - `LOW_QUALITY_MATCHES`(bool) : Toggle for Producing additional matches for predictions that have only low-quality matches.

 - `LOSS` :